The Bankrate promise

 The iShares Global Clean Energy ETF seeks to track the performance of an index of global stocks from the clean energy sector.
 These companies produce energy from renewable sources such as solar and wind.
 The fund has around 100 holdings.

-Top holdings: Enphase Energy (ENPH), SolarEdge Technologies (SEDG), Consolidated Edison (ED) and Plug Power (PLUG)
+Top holdings: First Solar (FSLR), Enphase Energy (ENPH), SolarEdge Technologies (SEDG) and Consolidated Edison (ED)

 iShares ESG MSCI USA Leaders ETF (SUSL)